Epson WorkForce WF-2540

 However, Epson suggests you connect the machine to a Wi-Fi network to obtain access to shadow publishing and the mobile application; the USB access gives you a way to communicate with the machine as a standalone photocopier and scanner in situations of an Internet outage.

 You can connect straight through USB (cable television not included), a hardwired Ethernet cable, or a cordless 802.11 b/g/n access point.
 Easy enough, but Google and Apple users can improve the process further using Apple AirPrint and Google Shadow Publish.
-Although the paperwork suggests you follow the instructions on the driver’s disc in the package, the tester decided to set the printer using the onscreen guide straight on the unit.
+Although the paperwork suggests you follow the instructions on the driver’s disc in the package, the tester decided to set the printer straight on the unit using the onscreen guide.